The Pension Plan is a unique defined benefit plan that provides a guaranteed monthly income throughout retirement.

 The Pension Plan is funded through employer dues and investment earnings in the Balanced Investment Portfolio, which the Board of Pensions maintains.
 The Board's long-term investment approach is intended to ensure that the portfolio is well positioned for long-term success.

-If you are enrolled in the Pension Plan, your pension benefit grows through annual pension credits for each year of eligible plan participation as well as through discretionary experience apportionments.
-Apportionments, granted by the Board of Directors of the Board of Pensions, are periodic, permanent increases to the pension benefits of all participants.
+An employee's pension benefit grows through annual pension credits for each year of eligible plan participation as well as through increases known as experience apportionments.
+Apportionments, granted by our Board of Directors, are periodic, permanent increases to the pension benefits of all participants.
 The Board has granted an apportionment each year for the past seven consecutive years, representing a cumulative increase of almost 24 percent.

 If you continue to offer the Pension Plan to your employees, members are vested in the plan when they